-If the current Plan was to expire and not be replaced by the new Plan, this would result in a deterioration of the town's planning and environmental protection framework.
-Although higher-level environmental protection objectives - such as those of the new 2013-2019 County Development Plan and various
+If the 2010-2016 Plan was to have expired and was not replaced by the new Plan, this would have resulted in a deterioration of the town's planning and environmental protection framework.
+Although higher-level environmental protection objectives - such as those of the 2013-2019 County Development

-EU Directives and transposing Irish Regulations would still apply, the deterioration of this framework would mean that new development would be less coordinated and controlled.
+Plan and various EU Directives and transposing Irish Regulations - would still apply, the deterioration of this framework would mean that new development would be less coordinated and controlled.
 Such development would have the potential to result in an increase in the occurrence of adverse effects on all environmental components, especially those arising cumulatively.
 Cumulative effects occur as a result of the addition of many small impacts to create one larger, more significant, impact.